Do you struggle to make sense of nutritional labels? Don't worry, the Equalution Team are here break it down for you.

 So what exactly should you be paying attention to when reading these labels?
 Here are a few key things to look out for when breaking down nutrition facts...

 Be wary of this when serving - the serving size will be recommended and can be used to portion control.
 For accuracy and portion control you can use digital food scales!
 Note: Recommended serving sizes aren’t always ideal it should depend on the product being sold and your own personal intake goals.
 Remember too the brand determines the average serving size and doesn't always relate to what is recommended for a healthy diet.
-In other words, you don’t have to feel guilty if you have more than a serve or vise versa, just try to use common sense and ensure what portion you do have is working within your own intake goals for the day!
+In other words, you don’t have to feel guilty if you have more than one serve or vice versa, just try to use common sense and ensure what portion you do have is working within your own intake goals for the day!

 Be aware of how many calories you are consuming, whether you are following the serving size on the package or having more/less.
 Remember that the most important factor for fat loss is a calorie deficit and for muscle gain, a calorie surplus - so be mindful of your daily intake overall and how that product contributes.